mlampros/textTinyPy/README.rst

 |

 The *textTinyPy* package consists of text processing functions for small or big data files.
 The source code is based on C++11 and wrapped in Python using Cython.
-It is tested on Linux with Python 2.7 (it includes exception handling for Mac OS and Windows but not tested yet) and there is currently one limitation :
+It is tested on Linux (Debian) with Python 2.7 and there is currently one limitation :

 * there is no support for chinese, japanese, korean, thai or languages with ambiguous word boundaries.

 |

 The functionality of the textTinyPy is explained in the `blog post <http://mlampros.github.io/2017/01/10/textTinyPy_package/>`_